-2. Over 90% of all products shipped in the U.S. are shipped in corrugated boxes, which makes up more than 400 billion square feet of cardboard.
+2. Over 90% of all products shipped in the U.S. are packaged in corrugated boxes, which makes up more than 400 billion square feet of cardboard

 5. Approximately 100 billion cardboard boxes are produced each year in the U.S.